mozilla/gecko-dev/toolkit/components/glean/docs/dev/updating_parser.md

 [glean-parser]: https://pypi.org/project/glean-parser/

-To update the in-tree glean-parser change the version in `third_party/python/requirements.in`, then run
+To update the in-tree glean-parser change the version in `third_party/python/pyproject.toml`, then run

 ```
 ./mach vendor python
 ```

+We presently pin our version of glean-parser to the version in [sdk_generator.sh], otherwise we could use some of the
+[more interesting switches on ./mach vendor python][vendor-python].

+[vendor-python]: /python/index

 ```{note}
 **Important**: the glean_parser and all of its dependencies must support Python 3.5, as discussed here.